 When I tried to get a closer look she screamed, “NO!” in the same tone of voice she used when I ventured too close to the hot stove.

 Imagine having to revise your Master’s thesis with scissors and tape.
-I would have locked my kid in her room and not let her out until my grade came back.
+I would have locked my kid in her room and not let her out until I got my diploma.

 Yes, dear Reader, before “cut” and “paste” became items on a computer menu, they were literal things you had to do to revise your work.